 Standard sequence:

-- Neuromodulator first if needed.
-If patient has acute concerns about dynamic lines for an upcoming event, neuromodulator can be placed 2 weeks before HIFU — gives the neuromodulator time to take effect and relax muscles before HIFU energy is applied.
+- Botox first if needed.
+If patient has acute concerns about dynamic lines for an upcoming event, Botox can be placed 2 weeks before HIFU — gives the Botox time to take effect and relax muscles before HIFU energy is applied.

 - HIFU session.
 Full face + neck protocol on a real, calibrated platform.

-- Refresh neuromodulator at 2 weeks post-HIFU if needed for maintenance — at this point HIFU swelling has resolved and assessment of muscle activity post-procedure is reliable.
+- Refresh Botox at 2 weeks post-HIFU if needed for maintenance — at this point HIFU swelling has resolved and assessment of muscle activity post-procedure is reliable.

 - Maintenance.
-Neuromodulator every 3–4 months; HIFU annually.
+Botox every 3–4 months; HIFU annually.

 Why this combination is so cost-effective